Bob Weir Highest-Paid Singer On Earth? Don’t Believe It

 “Mediamass.net is the medium of our satire to expose with humour, exaggeration and ridicule the contemporary mass production and mass consumption that we observe.
 Also it will not only mock the producers (mainstream media, journalists) as it is common when questioning and criticizing mass media, but also the consumers as one cannot exist without the other.
 Sensationalism, lack of verification of information, ethics and standards issues are only symptoms of the actual social and economic order.
 This is particularly obvious when observing the role of social networking sites in spreading rumours.”

 If the Queen’s English spelling makes you think the satire news site is based in the U.K., think again.
 James Cook at KernelMag did some digging and determined that the spurious stories spouted by Mediamass originate in China.
-Run by an apparent international collective, Mediamass posts in numerous languages, including English, French, and Mandarin Chinese.
+Run by an apparent international collective, Mediamass posts in numerous languages, including English, French and Mandarin Chinese.

 A word about Weir’s wherewithal

 Is his personal income anyone’s business but Bob’s?
 Probably not, but in the interest of disproving the ridiculous rumor that’s making the rounds, CelebrityNetWorth was consulted.
 By applying a proprietary algorithm to all available public resources, CNW determined Bob Weir’s net worth to be around $30 million.
-In 2015, the Grateful Dead’s 50th anniversary “Fare The Well” shows raked in an estimate $55 million, all of which was split between Weir, Phil Lesh, Bill Kreutzman, Bob Weir, Mickey Hart, Trey Anastasio, Jeff Chimenti, and Bruce Hornsby as well as an astronomical number of stage hands, road crew, security, and the like.
+In 2015, the Grateful Dead’s 50th anniversary “Fare The Well” shows raked in an estimate $55 million, all of which was split between Weir, Phil Lesh, Bill Kreutzman, Bob Weir, Mickey Hart, Trey Anastasio, Jeff Chimenti and Bruce Hornsby as well as an astronomical number of stage hands, road crew, security and the like.
 In contrast, Taylor Swift earned a reputed $170 million in 2016 which makes the former American Idol contestant the highest-paid singer in the world, according to Forbes magazine.

 The real truth about Bobby